Donyell Malen: Aston Villa

-On 13 January 2025, 25-year-old Malen signed for Premier League club Aston Villa for an undisclosed fee, reported to be £21m plus addons.
+On 13 January 2025, Malen signed for Premier League club Aston Villa for an undisclosed fee, reported to be £21m plus addons.
 He made his debut for Villa on 26 January 2025 as a 65th-minute substitute for Leon Bailey against West Ham.
+While Malen had spoken of his excitement to play for the team during their Champions League campaign shortly after his signing, he was not registered in Villa's 25-man squad for the competition.

 On 2 April 2025, Malen scored his first Premier League goal in the 100th minute of a 3–0 away victory against Brighton & Hove Albion.